ginjo/rack_warden/README.md

 ### :log\_path

     File.join(Dir.pwd, 'log', 'rack_warden.log')

+### :user\_table\_name

+    nil

+### :views

+    File.expand_path("../views/", __FILE__)

 ## Customization

 ### Views

 To customize RackWarden for your specific project, you can set :views to point to a directory within your project.
 Then create templates that match the names of RackWarden templates, and they will be picked up and rendered.
-RackWarden looks for templates at the top level of your views directory as a default.
-You can change or add to this when you define the middleware in your project.
+RackWarden looks for templates at the top level of your views directory and in views/rack\_warden (if it exists) as a default.
+You can change or add to this with the ```:views``` setting.

-Update: also looks in views/rack\_warden/ for view templates.

     use RackWarden::App, :views => File.join(Dir.pwd, 'app/views/another_directory')